EgoEnv: Human-centric environment representations from egocentric video: Approach

+Next, we train a model to embed visual information from a video walkthrough into an environment memory, which can then be queried to infer the local state corresponding to a given video frame from the same video.
+We implement this model as a transformer encoder-decoder model.

-Specifically, for a video walkthrough $\mathcal{V}$ with associated RGB frames $\{f_t\}_{t=1}^T$ and camera poses $\{p_t\}_{t=1}^T$, and a given query frame and pose $(f_q, p_q)$ --- we predict the local state $y_q$ as follows.
-First, each frame is encoded jointly with pose to generate the observation representation using a linear transform $\mathcal{M}_p$. where $\Delta{p_t}$ is the relative pose between the frame's pose $p_t$ and the query frame's pose $p_q$.\footnote{ {Relative pose encodings reduce the model's burden to aggregate pose over time to relate the query observation and have been used in prior embodied navigation models~\cite{fang2019scene,ramakrishnan2021epc}.
-Our experiments compare other pose encodings.}} Next, we sample $K$ video frames to construct an environment memory using a transformer encoder $\mathcal{E}$, which updates input frame representations using self-attention.
+Specifically, for a video walkthrough $\mathcal{V}$ with RGB frames $\{f_t\}_{t=1}^T$, and a query frame $f_q$, we predict the local state $y_q = (y_o, y_r)$ as follows.
+First, pose embeddings $\{p_t\}_{t=1}^T$ are generated for the video and query frames following \refsec{sec:pose_embed}.
+Then, each frame is encoded jointly with the pose embedding using a linear transform $\mathcal{M}_p$.

+Next, we uniformly sample $K$ video frames to construct an environment memory using a transformer encoder $\mathcal{E}$, which updates frame representations using self-attention:

 The resulting memory represents features for each time-step that contain propagated information from all other time-steps.
-Compared to prior work~\cite{furnari2019would,zhang2020learning,lin2019bmn,liu2021context,zhao2021video}, our encoder has the ability to relate observations based on not just visual characteristics and their temporal ordering, but also their relative spatial layout in the environment, which we show is important for predicting local state.
-A transformer decoder $\mathcal{D}$ then uses the query image feature $f_q$ to attend over the encoded memory to produce the output representation $h_q$,
+Compared to prior work~\cite{furnari2019would,zhang2020learning,lin2019bmn,liu2021context,zhao2021video}, our encoder has the ability to relate observations based on not just visual characteristics and their temporal ordering, but also their relative spatial layout in the environment.
+A transformer decoder $\mathcal{D}$ then attends over the memory using query $x_q$ to produce the output \Acronym~representation $h_q$:

-which is finally used to predict the local state $\hat{y}_q = \mathcal{M}_h([f_q; h_q])$, where $\mathcal{M}_h$ is a linear classifier head.
-The network is trained to minimize cross-entropy between the predicted and the target state labels for each direction $\mathcal{L}_{ce}(\hat{y}_q, y_q)$.
+which is finally used to predict the local state using two linear classifiers $\mathcal{M}_o$ and $\mathcal{M}_r$ for object class and distance predictions respectively.
+The network is trained to minimize the combination of losses over the predicted and the target state labels for each direction:

+where $\mathcal{L}_{bce}$ and $\mathcal{L}_{ce}$ refer to binary cross-entropy and cross-entropy losses respectively.
+We set $\lambda = 0.1$ which balances the contributions of each loss function based on validation experiments.
+The distance loss is computed only for objects that are in the local state ($y_o = 1$).
 See \reffig{fig:architecture} (left) and Supp.~for more architecture details.

-Learning this task involves aggregating information about frequently seen objects across time, as well as anticipating features for rare (or unseen) objects (23\% of our training walkthroughs involve predicting objects that are rarely or never seen).
+Learning to predict the local state involves aggregating information about observed objects across time, as well as anticipating unseen objects based on learned priors from the layout of objects in other scenes (e.g., TVs are usually in front of couches; kitchens have particular arrangements of sinks, refrigerators, and stove-tops).